YukunJ/Teach-Myself-CPP/Shared-memory-queue/READMD.md

 ### Design a Shared-Memory-Queue IPC

-In this tutorial, we will design a single-producer-multiple-consumer(SPMC) shared-memory queue to support inter-process commmunication on the same localhost.
+In this tutorial, we will design a single-producer-single-consumer(SPSC) shared-memory queue to support inter-process commmunication on the same localhost.
+This mechanism is widely used in high frequency trading while different components of a trading system are colocated on the same host, but for isolation of concerns running in different processes.

 + Day 1